algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 #### ➭ **Market Analysis**

 The market analysis is not to be defined, it was already done by the client company. \
-Moreover, a market analysis wouldn't make any sense there, it is not in our field of expertise.
+Moreover, a market analysis wouldn't make any sense there.

 #### ➭ **Refurbish Hardware**